 Peer Health Assistance Program

 With the Veterinary Practice Act renewal, veterinary technicians are now included in the Peer Health Assistance Program.
 This program offers resources for veterinary professionals who need guidance for their physical or mental health, while ensuring everyone in the field is equipped to perform with reasonable skill and safety.
 The program is administered by Peer Assistance Services and is tasked with monitoring veterinary professionals who self-report in the event of conviction for a drug or alcohol related crime.
 PAS also provides counseling and support for veterinary professionals who are referred for treatment.
-Take our on-demand course today to learn more about Peer Assistance Services (and earn 1 non-medical CE hour!)!

 How can you support your staff?

-3. Do you employ veterinary technicians credentialed in another state?
+2. Do you employ veterinary technicians credentialed in another state?
 They are also subject to the registration requirement discussed in the Technician Regulation and Title Protection section.
 Please ensure they are aware of the requirements by forwarding this information!

-4. Send them to us with any questions!
+3. Send them to us with any questions!